Structural and Statistical Audio Texture Knowledge Distillation for Acoustic Classification: Introduction

 \section{Introduction}

+\IEEEPARstart{C}{lassifying} real-world audio signals plays a vital role in various applications, ranging from urban scene analysis to marine monitoring \cite{Xu, wang2014robust}.
+Environmental sound classification (ESC) solutions help to classify signals relevant to these applications and encompass a wide range of tasks involving acoustic event detection in both terrestrial and underwater settings.
+Well-studied ESC tasks involve recognizing sounds like vehicle horns, animal vocalizations, or human activities in terrestrial, often cluttered, environments \cite{piczak2015esc}.
+Another application of ESC involves sonar signal classification, which seeks to identify underwater sound sources such as vessels and marine life by their acoustic signatures \cite{Ghosh, Neupane}.
+Sonar signal classification is a key construct in marine biology, defense, and underwater infrastructure monitoring applications.

-Classifying signals in passive sonar systems is crucial for various applications, including marine biology, environmental monitoring, and underwater infrastructure management \cite{Xu, wang2014robust}.
-Passive sonar uses sound waves to detect objects of interest, such as vessels and marine life, without active emission of any signals \cite{kendall2018multi}.
-Passive sonar signal classification presents unique challenges due to the inherent complexities of underwater environments \cite{Lian}.
-Low signal-to-noise ratios (SNRs), high variability in acoustic signatures \cite{Ghosh, Neupane}, and signal distortion during propagation make it difficult to detect and classify sonar signals accurately \cite{li2024noise}.
-Traditional signal processing techniques such as low frequency analysis and recording (LOFAR) spectra \cite{luo2023survey} and, detection of envelope modulation on noise (DEMON) \cite{hashmi2023novel} often struggle to deliver optimal results in such noisy and variable conditions \cite{Ghosh}.
-To address these challenges, researchers have increasingly turned to advanced machine learning techniques, such as ensemble learning, where multiple models are trained on the same dataset, and their predictions are combined to improve accuracy \cite{Hinton}.
-While effective, ensemble models can be resource-intensive, especially with large neural networks \cite{allen2020towards}.
-This has led to growing interest in methods such as pruning weights from larger neural networks \cite{gordon2018morphnet}, quantizing networks to use fewer bits for weights and activations \cite{wu2016quantized} and distilling knowledge from larger networks into smaller ones \cite{Hinton}.
+While there are two modalities of sonar sensing, namely active and passive, this effort focuses on passive sonar, which uses sound waves to assess acoustic signals of interest without active emission of signals.
+Passive sonar classification presents unique challenges due to the complexities of underwater environments, including low signal-to-noise ratios (SNRs), high variability in acoustic signatures \cite{Ghosh,Neupane}, and signal distortion from propagation conditions \cite{li2024noise}.
+Despite differences in setting, both terrestrial and underwater environmental sound classification tasks share common challenges such as low SNRs, high variability in acoustic patterns, overlapping sources, and complex temporal structures \cite{Lian, Ghosh, Neupane, li2024noise}.
+Traditional signal processing techniques, such as low-frequency analyzer and recorder (LOFAR) spectra \cite{luo2023survey} and detection of modulation on noise (DEMON) analysis \cite{hashmi2023novel}, often struggle to distinguish signals of interest in these conditions \cite{Ghosh}.
+To address this, researchers have increasingly turned to machine learning methods like ensemble learning, where multiple models are combined to improve accuracy \cite{Hinton}.